I want to talk to you today about the best way to build muscle.

 However, if you can deadlift double your bodyweight for 18 reps, the chances are very high that you will have developed an enviable level of muscularity.
 Not only will you BE strong, you will look it as well.

 That doesn’t mean there’s a perfectly linear relationship between gains in strength and gains in size.
 If you double your strength in all your exercises, you’re not going to double your muscle mass.
 Nor does it follow that increasing the size of a muscle by 100% will produce an equal gain in strength.

 But other than your body doing a better job of using the available fibers in a given muscle, the only way to continue to increase the number of reps you can do with a certain weight is for your muscles to get bigger.

 You won’t always see this increase in muscle size on a daily or even a weekly basis.
 But it all adds up.
-And in a few months time, you will have more muscle than you have right now.

-The biggest guys aren’t always the strongest.
-And the strongest guys aren’t always the biggest.
+The biggest guys aren’t always the strongest, and the strongest guys aren’t always the biggest.
 But it’s rare to see an extremely muscular guy who doesn’t also possess a very high level of strength.

 Make sure to choose compound exercises that allow you to move a large amount of weight.
 The best exercises in each movement category are as follows:

 Horizontal push (flat/30-degree incline barbell bench press, flat/30-degree incline dumbbell bench press, push-ups)

 Horizontal pull (seated row, dumbbell row, inverted bodyweight row)